patdoc199/hello-world/README.md

 Ok? alright I tell you...I don't get no respect, no respect at all.

 This hotel that I'm staying in right now, I don't wanna say they're a bad hotel but - THEY stole MY towel!!

+My wife is a terrible driver, just the other day she hit a deer...it was in the zoo!